felipetovarhenao/bell-syntax/README.md

 ## Description

 This is a basic extension for `bell` syntax highligthing in Visual Studio Code.

+`bell` (_bach evaluation language for lllls_) is a text-based programming language developed by Andrea Agostini and Jean-Louis Giavitto for the bach library in MaxMSP.
+To learn more, please read its introductory publication:

+> Jean-Louis Giavitto, Andrea Agostini.
+Bell, a textual language for the bach library.
+ICMC 2019 - International Computer Music Conference, Jun 2019, New York, United States. ffhal-02348176f

 ## Installation